 Trash the Mishmash.
 The Mishmash is

 basically a whole lot of blah, blah,

 blah.
-When you give your Praise, Improvement and then go into your Summary, well, that acronym is not desirable.
+It’s also when your evaluation lacks structure.
+When you give your Praise, Improvement and then go into your Summary, well, that’s PIS.
+Not a nice acronym.
+Often evaluators plan to use PIP, however, because they only have three minutes, they get to PI and realise that their almost out of time and need to squeeze in the summary.
 Also when it’s PIPI , it feels like it’s all over the place like a dogs dinner.
 It just wrecks the structure and confuses everyone.
 Stick with the PIP.
 Similarly, when presenting the summary, resist the temptation to slip in a new point or an forgotten point, for the same reason.
 The other aspect is to make your points clearly, succinctly and without repetition.
 It’s better to finish early, as opposed to padding the evaluation with repetitions.
-The adage I like is, “If it doesn’t add, it detracts.”
-Also, because you only have three minutes, often evaluators get to PI and realise that their almost out of time and need to squeeze in the summary, the S. So they go for S and in their panic repeat the S again.
-But we are looking for that last P, Praise.
-Not a rude acronym:)
+The adage I like is, “If it doesn’t add, it detracts”.

 Slash the Rehash.
 Often evaluators, for lack of substance, will tell you, at length, what the speaker has been talking about.
 When that happens I’m thinking , “Heard it!”
 And the speaker certainly knows it.
 It adds nothing to the evaluation.
 Mind you, as mentioned above, it’s fine to quote a line from the speech for clarification and understanding.
 What’s even a worse example of the rehash is when the evaluator is triggered to start sharing a similar personal story.
 Relevant or not, if it offers nothing useful for the speaker or the audience, it detracts.
 Besides, you only have 3 minutes.